JustAnotherHeroRiding/What-The-Key/Song Key.md

 - There should be a icon on the top right that will be the only place where a track can be dragged from instead of making the entire draggable

 ## Caching data
 - When a user first loads a component, it will make a db call.
-If a user then renders that component again, the track data should be cached and another request will not be needed unless the cache expires
+If a user then renders that component again, the track data should be cached and another request will not be needed unless the cache expires #DONE
 - Lazy load for components

+## Add Tab modal transition
+- It should grow like a balloon to its intended size

 ## Figure out why it is so slow after creating the new supabase project
 - When loading the library or deleted sections it is very very slow compared to before